Easy Instant Pot Recipes

 Liner or Pot: This is the actual vessel that you cook food in.
 It’s the metal inner liner that can be removed from the Instant Pot to clean.

-Two-Ingredient Salsa Chicken (Instant Pot or Slow Cooker): This two-ingredient Salsa Chicken recipe is made in the Instant Pot or Slow Cooker and is the perfect, easy meal prep recipe.
+Two-Ingredient Salsa Chicken (Instant Pot or Slow Cooker): This two-ingredient Salsa Chicken recipe is might just be the perfect first Instant Pot recipe to make!
 It’s simple, fast, and makes the perfect shredded chicken to put on top of salads, in tacos, in burrito bowls, and so much more!
 If you are nervous, start with this recipe!

 How To Make Chicken Broth: Ever wonder how to make chicken broth?
 This chicken broth recipe is my favorite, and I love making it in my Instant Pot for time convenience!
 It’s so flavorful and delicious in various recipes or just to sip on!
 Instead of buying chicken to use, save your leftovers and veggie scraps to make TONS of chicken broth at an affordable price!

 How To Make The BEST Taco Meat (In The Instant Pot!)
-Want to make the BEST taco meat ever?
+Want to make the best taco meat ever?
 I’ve been making this recipe weekly for years now.
-This taco meat recipe is loaded with hidden veggies and is made in the Instant Pot pressure cooker!
-It comes together in under 30 minutes and tastes like your favorite classic, indulgent taco meat!
+This taco meat recipe is loaded with hidden veggies and it comes together in under 30 minutes.
 It’s whole30-compliant and a recipe the whole family will love!

-Instant Pot Rice If you’ve ever thought rice was a plain-nothing-special side dish, this recipe on How to Make the Best Rice Ever (either in the stove top or instant pot) is for you!
-It’s the perfect recipe to pair with just about anything, is largely hands-off cooking time and is flavorful thanks to added onion, garlic and toasted noodles.
+Instant Pot Rice If you’ve ever thought rice was a plain-nothing-special side dish, this recipe on How to Make the Best Rice Ever will change your mind.
+It’s the perfect recipe to pair with just about anything, is largely hands-off cooking time and is flavorful thanks to the added onion, garlic, and toasted noodles.

-Instant Pot Chicken Wings This Honey Mustard Chicken Wings recipe can be made in the Instant Pot or baked in the oven, and they are a crowd please.
-A perfect game day or dinner wings recipe that everybody will love.
+Instant Pot Chicken Wings A perfect game day or dinner wings recipe that everybody will love.
 They are paleo-friendly and totally gluten-free, and get perfectly crispy with the right amount of sauce-y goodness!
 We recommend cooking in the Instant Pot first, and then broiling it at the end.

 Subscribe to Lexis Clean Living